Blog > A Guide for Root & Soil Treatment

 Crop Rotation

-Rotating crops in your garden or fields helps prevent soil depletion and reduces the risk of pests and diseases.
-Different plants have varying nutrient needs and root structures, which can help maintain soil balance.
+Changing the crops you grow in your garden or fields helps keep the soil healthy and lowers the chances of pests and diseases.
+Different plants use different nutrients and have unique root systems, which helps keep the soil balanced.

 Avoiding Over-Tilling